 Tribhuvan International Airport (TIA) in Kathmandu is the only international airport in Nepal.
-You will need to book a flight to Kathmandu where Callum or Janey will meet and pick you up from the airport.
+You will need to book a flight to Kathmandu.
+At arrival a River and Soul representative will meet you at the airport and take you to your hotel.

 Callum or Janey will pick you up from the airport and take you to your accommodation.